Luca1234105/LucaDrogo/README.md

 This project is inspired by and partially based on the work of [Chris Titus Tech](https://github.com/ChrisTitusTech/winutil), and extends it with additional tweaks, a refined interface, and features tailored to my personal use case.

 ---
+⚠️ Disclaimer: This script is provided “as-is” without any warranties.
+Use at your own risk.
+I am not responsible for any damage, data loss, or system issues resulting from its use.

 ## 🔧 Features